Horatio Nelson, 1st Viscount Nelson: Island of Nevis, marriage and peace

 During the Georgian era, breaking a marital engagement was seen as quite dishonourable, and so Nelson and Nisbet were married at Montpelier Estate, on the island of Nevis, on 11 March 1787, shortly before the end of his tour of duty in the Caribbean.
 The marriage was registered at Fig Tree Church in St John's Parish on Nevis.
 Nelson returned to England in July, with Fanny following later.
+Following the marriage he became the stepfather of Nisbet's 7-year-old son, Josiah Nisbet.

 Nelson remained with Boreas until she was paid off in November 1787.
 He and Fanny then divided their time between Bath and London, occasionally visiting Nelson's relations in Norfolk.
-In 1788, they settled at Nelson's childhood home at Burnham Thorpe.
+In 1788 they settled at Nelson's childhood home at Burnham Thorpe.
 Now in reserve and on half-pay, he attempted to persuade the Admiralty—and other senior figures he was acquainted with, such as Hood—to provide him with a command.
 He was unsuccessful, as there were too few ships in the peacetime navy, and Hood did not intercede on his behalf.

 Nelson spent his time trying to find employment for former crew members, attending to family affairs, and cajoling contacts in the navy for a posting.
-In 1792, the French revolutionary government annexed the Austrian Netherlands (modern Belgium), which were traditionally preserved as a buffer state.
+In 1792 the French revolutionary government annexed the Austrian Netherlands (now Belgium), which were traditionally preserved as a buffer state.
 The Admiralty recalled Nelson to service and gave him command of the 64-gun HMS Agamemnon, in January 1793.
-On 1 February, France declared war.
+Nelson took his stepson Josiah with him as a midshipman.
+On 1 February France declared war.